Can You Negotiate A Lease Buyout?

 Most dealerships aren't too keen to share it, but the terms of your lease are often up for negotiation.
 If you take the time to research the vehicle you intend to drive, you can often haggle for much better monthly payments, lower fees, and better mileage restrictions.
-But what about the price to buy out the car completely?
+But what about the price when it comes to buying out the lease completely?
 Your car lease buyout amount is one of the most important parts of your lease and can be the deciding factor in taking full ownership of your vehicle.

 A car lease buyout is the price set by the dealership that allows you to purchase your vehicle during or after the expiration of your lease terms.
 The number a buyout is set at is usually defined by its residual value.
 A vehicle's residual value is the amount the car will be worth once your lease is over, which is determined by several factors: